 Why This Recipe Works:

 - This kettle corn is slightly lighter due to the fact that only half the amount of oil is called for when compared to other popcorn recipes.
-And, one third less sugar!
-(But I promise you’d never guess it.)
+And, one third less sugar compared to most kettle corn recipes!
+(But I promise this popcorn is still super tasty.)

 - There’s no popcorn maker or fancy equipment needed – all you need is a large pot – about 8 quarts or so.

 - Without a doubt, fresh kettle corn is WAY better than the type you buy at the grocery store.
-You can taste the freshness.
+You can absolutely taste the freshness, and as long as the leftovers are kept in an airtight container or resealable bag, that fresh tastes last for several days.

 Why is kettle corn called kettle corn?